CubedNetwork/fabulously-optimized-wiki/install-instructions.md

 ### [Minecraft Launcher](https://www.minecraft.net/en-us/download) (vanilla)

-1. Download [Fabulously Optimized Installer](https://download.fo/vanilla) and run it
+1. Download [Fabulously Forgified Installer](https://download.fo/vanilla) and run it
     * Windows: Open the .exe file, click `More info` and then `Run anyway`.
     * macOS: See instructions below
     * Linux: Open the .appimage file and click `Run once` when prompted.
-2. Select preferred FO/Minecraft version and install
+2. Select preferred FF/Minecraft version and install
 3. Run Minecraft Launcher.
 You'll see the new installation, click PLAY.

 <details>